Doctelligence/doctelligence.github.io/roadmap.md

 ## 🧠 Establish an Ecosystem of Support
 - **Collaborations:**
-  - Partner with [Cambridge Frontiers Lab](https://www.frontiers.cam.ac.uk/) for expertise and visibility.
   - Engage with industry experts to guide project development.

 - **Pre-seed Funding:**